The answer is simple. BOWEL CANCER SCREENING SAVES LIVES.

 This test is for those with NO SYMPTOMS.
 This test is also called a Faecal Occult Blood Test (FOBT) and looks for tiny traces of blood in your stool which may not be visible to the naked eye.
 The blood may come from bowel polyps (a growth of the bowel lining) or bowel cancer.
 It is a quick and simple test that can be done at home.

-The National Bowel Cancer Screening Program sends out free test kits to all Australians between the ages of 50-79 every two years.
-If you receive one in the mail, please don’t ignore it, it could save your life.
+The National Bowel Cancer Screening Program sends out free test kits to all Australians between the ages of 50-74 every two years.
+When you receive one in the mail, please don’t ignore it, it could save your life.
+Click on the green wording for more information on the program including a ‘How to do the test’ video.

 Colonoscopy